Take the chapter quiz before and after you read this chapter.

 The early signs and symptoms of tuberculosis are often vague and non-specific making the diagnosis difficult.
 These general signs and symptoms are caused by tuberculosis at any site in the body:

 - Failure to thrive with poor weight gain or weight loss.
-This may be first noticed when the child’s weight is plotted on the Road-to-Health Card.
+This may be first noticed when the child’s weight is plotted on the Road-to-Health Booklet.

 - Feeling generally unwell with loss of appetite, apathy and fatigue (feeling weak and tired).

-- A fever for more then 2 weeks, often with sweating, especially at night.
+- A fever for more than 2 weeks, often with sweating, especially at night.

 - Lymphadenopathy, especially in the neck.
 There may also be an enlarged liver and spleen.

-Suspecting tuberculosis is the first step in making the diagnosis.
+Suspecting tuberculosis in an unwell child with fever and failure to thrive is the first step in making the diagnosis.

 8-18 What are the signs and symptoms of pulmonary tuberculosis?